-The Civic Data Alliance, Code for America’s Louisville Brigade, will hold its sixth annual CodeAcross/Open Data event, which this year is being called Open Data Day, to coincide with International Open Data Day.
-It’s a weekend of civic hacking events hosted by over 250 cities of the Code for America extended network around the world.
+The Civic Data Alliance will hold its sixth annual CodeAcross/Open Data event, which this year is being called Open Data Day, to coincide with International Open Data Day.
+It’s a weekend of civic hacking events hosted by over 250 cities around the world.
 The goal is to open public data and inspire residents everywhere to get actively involved in their community.

 This year the City of Louisville is cosponsoring the event.
 It will be held in the brand new LouieLab space, and will have a focus on public safety.
 Expect new open data and event projects around police, EMS, fire, and the community.

 - Major Eric Johnson (Administrative Services) from Metro LMPD

 - Sergeant Donnie Masden (Technical Services) from Metro LMPD

 - LMPD Gun Intake (last 5 years, block level locations, type of gun, date/time)